 - MS in Student Affairs Administration

 Through the program, students complete internships, which give opportunities to apply theory and acquire practical skills while working under the guidance of experienced practitioners.
-Students often also seek out graduate assistantships — which provide additional practical experiences through work in different offices on campus.
+Students often also seek out graduate assistantships — which provide additional practical experiences, as well as financial support packages — through the offices in the Binghamton University Division of Student Affairs.
 These internships and graduate assistantships help students to explore specific areas of interest within the field of student affairs administration.
 The faculty encourages involvement and participation in professional organizations, conferences and trainings, which further immerse students in the field while they are completing their graduate studies.

 The program also supports the Student Affairs Graduate Association (SAGA).
 This student-led organization aims to provide support and services that encourage personal, professional and community development to current students and alumni.

 After You Graduate

 Graduates of the program are prepared to enter careers in the full range of the field of student affairs: academic advising, admissions and enrollment management, career development and placement, financial aid, health services, judicial affairs, multicultural affairs, non-traditional and commuter student services, residential life, services for students with disabilities, and student development and involvement.
 Coupled with sufficient professional experience, the program may also serve as the foundation for students wishing to become deans of students or vice presidents for student affairs.

 To be eligible for graduate study, you must:

 - Provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:

 - You have earned a bachelor's degree (or its equivalent) from a nationally or regionally accredited college or university